Good software quality attributes

 - Lack of standards between different OS systems

-- Modularity refers to designing the software with multiple separate individual components that can be modified, removed, or added without breaking the core software structure.
+- Modularity refers to designing the software products with multiple separate individual components that can be modified, removed, or added without breaking the core software structure.

-- Reusability is essential for software development in the long term.
+- Reusability is essential for software engineering in the long term.
 It can be viewed as the effort required to comprehend the systems and how cohesive it is.
 For example, how easy it is to reuse specific components on other projects, leading to faster project completion and enhanced robustness in the end.

 If taken into account, scalability can enable future improvements in the software without significant additional investments.
 By considering scalability vertically (more hardware resources for an existing server) or horizontally (distributed software design choices across multiple servers) during the software design process, developers can ensure that the software can grow and adapt to changing requirements.
-This also enables the software to handle increased workloads and deliver a reliable and responsive user experience.
+This also enables the software products to handle increased workloads and deliver a reliable and responsive user experience.

 Testability indicates how effectively the application allows software testers to perform tests aligned with predefined test cases and criteria.
 It also assesses the ease with which QA engineers can develop test criteria for a dedicated system.
 However, testability is more than that.
 It also defines: